ajchen97/data-analysis-and-visualization-projects/8-week-sql-challenge/02_pizza_runner/pizza_runner_data_cleaning.md

 ```

 ## pizza_recipes table
-- create a temporary table using a select statement
+- create a temporary table 'pizza_recipes_temp' using a select statement
 - 'toppings': use CASE to replace any 'null' string values or '' string values with NULL value and convert string to an array of integers

 ```sql